-On 1 April, the DfE released updated essential core criteria for systematic synthetic phonics (SPP) programmes and have announced that they are launching a validation process closing in March 2022.
+On 1 April, the DfE released updated essential core criteria for systematic synthetic phonics (SPP) programmes and announced that they were launching a validation process closing in March 2022.

 What has the DfE changed?